ADVERTISEMENT

 Celebrate the new season at these festivals in California, Arizona, and more.

-dragon boat race at the Northern California International Dragon Boat Festival in Oakland, California, picture
+dragon boat race at the Northern California International Dragon Boat Festival in Oakland, California

 At the Northern California International Dragon Boat Festival in Oakland, CA, watch colorful boats race across Lake Merritt in a flurry of action.